cmenscher/nflx/README.md

 Then navigate to http://movies.netflix.com/MoviesYouveSeen and click the bookmarklet.
 The script will do its thing and then write the JSON out to the window.

-I'd like to make the script be a little cleaner about its output (if you view the source there's actually still some HTML in the document), and I'd also like to automatically prompt to download the JSON as a .json file.
+I'd like to make the script be a little cleaner about its output (if you view the source there's actually still some HTML in the document), but at the very least you can select all and copy/paste wherever.
+(If you do a File --> Save... you'll need to clean it up a bit.)
+I'd also like to automatically prompt to download the JSON as a .json file.
 If I get a chance I'll work on that some more.
 Feel free to fix this for me, though.  :)